ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 The "o" field MAY be displayed to end users, subject to the conditions described in {{security}}.

-To avoid exceeding the maximum EDNS0 size {{?RFC9715}} the generated JSON values SHOULD be as short as
-possible: short domain names, concise text in the values for the "j" and "o" names, and minified JSON (that is, without spaces or line breaks between JSON elements).
-Otherwise, there is a risk that the response will get fragmented.
+If the DNS response is sent over UDP, the generated JSON values MUST be as short as possible: short domain names, concise text in the values for the "j" and "o" names, and minified JSON (that is, without spaces or line breaks between JSON elements).
+In deployments using DoT, DoH, or DoQ, transport size limitations are unlikely to necessitate such restrictions.

 The JSON data can be parsed to display to the user, logged, or otherwise used to assist troubleshooting and diagnosis of DNS filtering.